secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/definition-of-ready/_index.md

 ## Definition of Ready (DoR) vs. Definition of Done (DoD)

 A sprint is a time-boxed development cycle that takes high-priority items off the Sprint Backlog and turns them into a product increment.
-However, in order to successfully pull items into the current sprint, it is important that the defined user stories are “ready” – pulling unfinished or unrefined user stories into a sprint causes problems during the implementation cycle, as it follows the old principle of “garbage in, garbage out”.
+However, in order to successfully pull items into the current sprint, it is important that the defined user stories are "ready" – pulling unfinished or unrefined user stories into a sprint causes problems during the implementation cycle, as it follows the old principle of "garbage in, garbage out".
 If developers work off of insufficiently detailed or defined user stories, they are unlike to produce high quality code.

-A “ready” backlog item needs to be clear, feasible and testable:
+A "ready" backlog item needs to be clear, feasible and testable:

 * A user story is **clear** if all team members (GitLab Implementation Team and Customer Development Team) have a shared understanding of what it means.
 Collaboratively writing user stories, and adding acceptance criteria to the high-priority ones facilitates clarity
 * An item is **testable** if there is an effective way to determine if the functionality works as expected.
 Acceptance criteria ensure that each story can be tested